TezBaydu/Milestone-Project-2-Holiday/README.md

 - Design with menu placing in the same position at top.
     * A logo which leads the user back to 'Home' when clicked.
-    * Mobile version to be a dropdown menu.
+    * To collapse on scrolldown and appear on scroll up to allow better user readability.
+    * Menu links to highloght at appropriate sections to allow user to know which section they are currently at.

-- Footer with links to social media and download options.
+- Footer with links to social media.

 - Consistent font:
     * Source Serif Pro